zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 bindings (eg `Python.h`).
 What I mean by "public bindings" is the header files you'd find in [libpython-dev](https://packages.ubuntu.com/trusty/amd64/libpython2.7-dev/filelist).

-rbspy by contrast uses a bunch of header files from inside the Ruby interpreter, which makes it a little more unstable and terrifying.
+rbspy by contrast uses a bunch of header files from inside the Ruby interpreter.
 This is because Python for whatever reason includes a lot more struct definitions in its header files.

 As a result, if you compare py-spy's [python bindings](https://github.com/benfred/py-spy/tree/master/src/python_bindings) to rbspy's [ruby bindings](https://github.com/rbspy/rbspy/tree/master/ruby-structs/src), you'll notice that